First Games Back

 Throughout baseball history, there have been days and games missed for a variety of reasons.
 As baseball returns to the field for the 2020 season during a global pandemic, SABR strives to remember many other returns to play in First Games Back, published through the SABR Games Project.

-Our stories begin in the earliest era of professional baseball in 1871 and continue into modern times of the 21st century.
+Our stories begin in the earliest era of professional baseball in 1871 and continue into the 21st century.
 During these days of uncertainty, we remember this is not the first time that we were without baseball or some of the game’s star players for an extended period of time.

 After the tragic events of September 11, 2001, baseball games were canceled as America collectively mourned the loss of life.
 Games began on September 17 and the first games back in New York City produced a blend of exhilaration and remembrance.
 Another act of terror in Boston in 2013 showed the resilience of that city’s fanbase.